EU Pay Transparency Directive: Member State Transposition Monitor

 Estonia Announcement Pending No No TBD Estonia Guide Coming Soon

 France France officials have announced they are in the process of overhauling its existing Gender Equality Index to align with the EU Pay Transparency Directive.
-An official draft is expected in Q3 2025.
+The Ministry of Labour confirmed in its Jan.
+15, 2026 meeting that a new meeting will occur Jan.
+29 to share the draft legislation with unions and employer bodies.
 Pending No TBD France Guide France Blog

 Hungary Announcement Pending No No TBD Hungary Guide Coming Soon